angular/components/guides/v15-mdc-migration.md

 * For simple, text-based snack-bars, there are no significant changes.

-* For simple snack-bars with an action button, they use the MDC-based mat-button, so your app will need to include the theme sass for the MDC-based button
+* For simple snack-bars with an action button, they use the MDC-based mat-button, so your application will need to include the Sass theming mixin for the MDC-based button

 * For snack-bars that use custom structured content (i.e. calls to `MatSnackBar.openFromComponent` and `MatSnackBar.openFromTemplate`), you should use the following new directives to annotate your
   content:
   * `matSnackBarLabel` to mark the text displayed to users
   * `matSnackBarActions` to mark the element containing the action buttons